0xn1k5/Red-Teaming/Red Team Certifications - Notes & Cheat Sheets/CRTP - Notes & Cheat Sheet.md

-# Red Team - Active Directory Security Cheatsheet
+# Certified Read Team Professional (CRTP) - Active Directory Security Cheatsheet

- **Name** : **Active Directory Command Cheat Sheet (Powershell)**
+ **Name** : **CRTP - Active Directory Command Cheat Sheet (Powershell)**

- **Compiled By** : **Nikhil Raj ( Twitter: 0xn1k5 | Mail: nikhilraj149[at]gmail.com )**
+ **Compiled By** : **Nikhil Raj ( Twitter: https://twitter.com/0xn1k5 | Blog: https://organicsecurity.in )**

  **Version: 1.0**

  **Last Updated** : 23 Sep 2022

- **Disclaimer** : This cheat sheet has been compiled from multiple sources with an objective to aid fellow Pentesters/RedTeamers in their learning and engagements.
-The credit for all the Tools and Techniques developed belogs to thier original authors.
-I have added the reference to the original source in the bottom of this document.
+ **Disclaimer** : This cheat sheet has been compiled from multiple sources with the objective of aiding fellow pentesters and red teamers in their learning.
+The credit for all the tools and techniques belongs to their original authors.
+I have added a reference to the original source at the bottom of this document.

 # AV Evasion